Design Patents vs. Utility Patents: What are the differences?

 Since a design patent covers merely the ornamental appearance of an invention, it’s not difficult to imagine the ways in which a competitor may easily design around a patented design by creating a product that simply looks different.

-Utility patents are tougher to design around.
-Since utility patents claim the function or structure of an invention, the outer appearance of a product is less relevant to issue of infringement.
+Utility patents are tougher to circumvent.
+Since utility patents claim the function or structure of an invention, the outer appearance of a product is less relevant to the issue of infringement.
 A competitor may introduce a product with a very different appearance from that of a patented product and still infringe a utility patent.

 How to determine infringement